 At Holbrook we passionately believe that all children have the right to realise their potential.
 We have high aspirations and ambitions for all of our pupils and are determined to overcome barriers to enhance access.
 We aim to use the Pupil Premium funding to have maximum impact on pupils’ wellbeing, progress and attainment.
 We seek opportunities to collaborate with outside agencies and explore innovative approaches.
 We work closely with the Virtual School to ensure best practice for all pupils including those who receive Pupil Premium + funding.

 Pupil Premium spending has been planned strategically to have maximum impact on pupil progress and attainment.
+The following should be considered when making decisions about spending of Pupil Premium funding.
+We aim:

 Pupil Premium + spending guidelines:

 The intent, implementation and impact of pupil premium funding was monitored by Ofsted during the latest inspection (March 2020).
 The allocation and impact of Pupil Premium funding is scrutinised annually by the local authority and throughout the academic year the FGB undertake scrutiny of pupil premium budget and expenditure alongside pupil progress and attainment data.
+An additional report regarding pupils looked after and previously looked after will be shared with Governors in 2023-2024.